Where does your money go when you buy coffee or gear from Loam Coffee Roasters?

 Listed below are the 3 different ways (in progression) that we're investing our profits into.

-BUY A HOME IN the copper corridor in ARIZONA
+BUY A HOME in ARIZONA

 To be part of the community means living in the community.
 We want to buy a home (a fixer-upper) in town.